genn-team/ml_genn/docs/usage/building_networks.rst

 By default, :class:`~connection.Connection` objects use a 'delta' synapse model where the accumulated weight of incoming spikes is directly injected into neurons.
-However, if you wish to use a somewhat more realistic model where inputs are *shaped* to mimic the dynamics of real ion channels, this can be swapped This same general principle is also used for configuring many other aspects of mlGeNN, including loss functions, metrics and readouts.
+However, if you wish to use a somewhat more realistic model where inputs are *shaped* to mimic the dynamics of real ion channels, this can be replaced.
+This same general principle is also used for configuring many other aspects of mlGeNN, including loss functions, metrics and readouts.
 TODO link Many other aspec